Vision (Marvel Comics): Fictional character biography

-Ultron sends his son to Avengers Mansion.
-Wasp witnesses the android float through the mansion and is startled, describing the intruder as a ghostly "vision."
+Ultron sends his son (who he leaves unnamed) to Avengers Mansion.
+Wasp witnesses the android moving through the mansion and is startled, describing the intruder as a ghostly "vision."
 After battling and studying the Avengers, the android concludes they are good people whereas Ultron is corrupt.
 Taking the name Vision, the android aids the Avengers and turns against Ultron.
 The Avengers learn how Ultron created him and that he is arguably alive, his programming based on mimicking a human mind.
 Due to his mixture of robotics and synthetic organs, Hank Pym later remarks it would be more accurate to call Vision a "synthezoid."
 Seeing him as a person, and because of the team's past successes with recruiting former villains and criminals wishing to atone for past actions, the Avengers welcome the android to the team.
 Overwhelmed by this act of acceptance from the group, Vision immediately excuses himself and weeps.

 An alternate account of the Vision's origin includes Wasp explaining that starting a new life and finding a new identity can involve imagining "a vision" of the person you aspire to be and then trying to reach it.
 Affected by these words, this becomes why the android chooses his name.
 Yet another account suggests that the name came from a memory of Horton's prototype, a robot he created before perfecting the original Human Torch.
 This prototype had been nicknamed "the vision of tomorrow."

 While he is with the Avengers, Vision proves a valuable member and a loyal teammate.
-The villain Grim Reaper takes an interest in Vision, at first seeing him as his own brother Simon now resurrected.
-When the Reaper offers to transfer the Vision's mind into the human body of Captain America, making him truly human, Vision plays along to defeat him later.
-After multiple encounters, the Grim Reaper grows a hatred for Vision, seeing him as a mockery of his dead brother Wonder Man.
+The villain Grim Reaper takes an interest in Vision, seeing him as his brother Simon resurrected.
+When the Reaper offers to transfer the Vision's mind into the comatose body of Captain America, making him truly human, Vision is uninterested but plays along to defeat him later.
+After multiple encounters, the Grim Reaper develops a hatred for Vision, seeing him as a mockery of his dead brother.